yWorks/mcp-typescribe/README.md

 - `src/sample-api/`: A sample TypeScript API for testing - it uses a weird German-like dialect for the API names to test that the LLM does not hallucinate the API
 - `src/mcp-server/`: The MCP server implementation
-  - `types/`: Type definitions
-    - `typedoc-types.ts`: TypeDoc-related types
-    - `api-types.ts`: API-related types
-    - `handler-types.ts`: Handler-related types
-    - `index.ts`: Type exports
   - `utils/`: Utility functions
   - `schemas/`: JSON schemas for the MCP tools
-    - `tool-schemas.ts`: Tool schemas
-    - `index.ts`: Schema exports
   - `core/`: Core functionality
-    - `typescript-api-handlers.ts`: Main handler class
-    - `index.ts`: Core exports
   - `server.ts`: The MCP server implementation
   - `index.ts`: Entry point
-- `tests/`: Tests for the API parsing functionality
+- `tests/`: Tests for the API functionality
-- `docs/`: Generated TypeDoc JSON documentation

 ## Development